Transfer Entropy and Flow of Information in Two-Skyrmion System: Abstract

 \section{Abstract}

-We theoretically investigate the flow of information in an interacting two-skyrmion system confined in a box at finite temperature. {Using numerical simulations based on the Thiele-Langevin equation, we demonstrate that the skyrmion motion cannot be fully described by the master equation, highlighting the system's nontrivial dynamics.} Particularly, due to the chiral motion of skyrmion, we find asymmetric flow of information even in equilibrium, which is demonstrated by the violation of the detailed balance condition.
-We analyze this novel system using information-theoretical quantities including Shannon entropy, mutual information, and transfer entropy.
-By the analyses, the physical significance of transfer entropy as a measure of flow of information, which has been overlooked in previous studies, is elucidated.
-Notably, the peak position of the transfer entropy, as a function of time delay, is found to be independent of the interaction range between the two skyrmions yet dependent on the box size.
-This peak corresponds to the characteristic time required for changing the skyrmion state: the box size divided by the average velocity of skyrmions.
-We can understand that the information transmission time consists of the time to obtain mutual information and the time to write the information.
-Since the unusual asymmetric circulation of information is revealed in this two-skyrmion system, it can be a unique platform for future applications to natural computing using flow of information, including more efficient machine learning algorithm.
+{ We theoretically investigate the flow of information in an interacting two-skyrmion system confined in a box at finite temperature.
+By numerical simulations based on the Thiele--Langevin equation, we demonstrate that the skyrmion motion cannot be fully described by the master equation, highlighting the nontrivial dynamics.
+Particularly, due to the chiral motion of skyrmion, we find asymmetric flow of information with violating the detailed balance condition.
+We analyze this system using information-theoretical quantities including Shannon entropy, mutual information, and transfer entropy.
+The physical significance of transfer entropy, which has been overlooked in previous studies, is elucidated.
+Notably, the peak position of the transfer entropy, as a function of time delay, is independent of the interaction range yet dependent on the box size.
+This peak corresponds to the characteristic time required for changing the skyrmion state.
+Due to the unusual asymmetric circulation of information, the two-skyrmion system can be a unique device for future applications to the natural computing. }